jdstraye/BrandonBot/developer_guide.md

 - **RAM**: At least 4GB available (Phi-3 model uses ~2GB)
 - **Disk Space**: At least 5GB free (for model + dependencies)

+The remainder of this section is left in tact, but it is functionally replace by SELF_HOSTING.md
 ### Step 1: Clone Repository
 ```bash
 cd ~/Projects  # Or wherever you keep your code